Patryk Mazur

-Patryk Mazur (born 25 January 2007) is a Polish professional footballer who plays as a midfielder for the under-20 (Campionato Primavera 1) team of club Juventus.
+Patryk Mazur (born 25 January 2007) is a Polish professional footballer who plays as a midfielder for side Juventus Next Gen, the reserve team of club Juventus.

 Club career

 Mazur came through the Stal Rzeszów Football Academy.
 On 13 August 2023, he made his professional debut for Stal in a 2–3 league loss to Arka Gdynia.
 Later that month he joined Italian side Juventus, signing until 2026.
 He went into the Juventus youth team but trained with the first team on occasion before the end of the year.

 International career

 He has represented Poland at youth level and made his debut for Poland U17 in August 2023, and scored against Wales.
 That month he scored two goals in three matches for the under-17 side.

 Style of play

 He has been described as "technically gifted" by former Juventus head of scouting Matteo Tognozzi.